tarantool/doc/doc/2.2/dev_guide/internals/box_protocol.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When a client connects to the server instance, the instance responds with a 128-byte
 text greeting message.
-Part of the greeting is base-64 encoded session salt -
+Part of the greeting is a base-64 encoded session salt -
 a random string which can be used for authentication.
-The length of decoded
+The length of the decoded
 salt (44 bytes) exceeds the amount necessary to sign the authentication
 message (first 20 bytes).
 An excess is reserved for future authentication
 schemas.